gchure/phd/src/chapter_06/section_02_epAI.md

 values of $\Delta\varepsilon_{AI}$ are shown in @Fig:degenerate_epai (B).
 Note that these fold-change curves are nearly overlapping, demonstrating that different sets of parameters can yield nearly equivalent responses.
-Without more data, the relationships between the parameter values shown in represent the maximum information about the parameter values that can be extracted from the data.
+Without more data, the relationships between the parameter values represent the maximum information about the parameter values that can be extracted from the data.
 Additional experiments which independently measure any of these unknown parameters could resolve this degeneracy.
 For example, NMR